Table of Contents

 In case of a fever of unknown cause, pain, or sepsis, the catheter placement should be reassessed.
 Possibly, the catheter will have to be newly inserted at a different site.
 Routine scheduled catheter changes are, however, not warranted.
 Only in emergency patients where the insertion of the catheter was not performed under sterile condition, the venous access should be changed as soon as possible.

-The maintenance of the catheter site is the responsibility of the nursing staff.
+The maintenance of the catheter site is the responsibility of the medical and nursing staff.
 The access site is covered with a gauze dressing or a breathable transparent dressing.
 An advantage of the transparent dressing is that the insertion site can be visually inspected for signs of infection such as redness or swelling.
 Dressings are usually changed after 2 – 3 days, in case of transparent dressings after 7 days at the latest.
-In any case, should the dressing be soaked through, dirty, or loose, it has to be changed immediately!
+If the dressing is soaked through, dirty, or loose, it has to be changed immediately!

 Note: If necessary, the catheter can be flushed with a sterile physiological saline solution.
-Because of the high risk of infection for the patient, all materials, including dressing, entry site, and catheter lumens have to be handled under absolute sterility.
-Any manipulation of the catheter and dressing changes should only be performed by qualified nursing staff.
+Because of the high risk of infection for the patient, all materials, including dressing, entry site, and catheter lumens have to be handled under sterile conditions.
+Any manipulation of the catheter and dressing changes should only be performed by qualified staff.

 The CVC at a Glance